make(1p) — Linux manual page

 subdirectory src or source.
 If such a directory is

 found, it shall be used.
-Otherwise, the value is used
+Otherwise, the value is used as

-as a relative pathname.
+a relative pathname.

-If PROJECTDIR is not set or has a null value, the
+If PROJECTDIR is not set or has a null value, the search

-SCCS in the current directory.
+the current directory.

 The setting of PROJECTDIR affects all files listed in

-the remainder of this utility description for files
+the remainder of this utility description for files with

-with a component named SCCS.
+a component named SCCS.

-The value of the SHELL environment variable shall not be used as
+The value of the SHELL environment variable shall not be used as a

-a macro and shall not be modified by defining the SHELL macro in
+macro and shall not be modified by defining the SHELL macro in a

-macros, as defined in Macros.
+defined in Macros.

 ASYNCHRONOUS EVENTS top